 Dear Serious Shopper Sarah,

 I offer a unique perspective.
-I’ve been working at car dealerships for over eight years.
+I’ve been working at car dealerships my entire adult life.

 I used to be a Senior Manager (Human Resources Director).
 In that role, I had access to unlimited financials, sat in top secret meetings with and without the manufacturers, I’ve launched giant investigations and fired snakes who do the wrong things, I’ve hired the best of the best, and I’ve been involved in forecasting the next year’s profits… I’ve pretty much seen and done it all… on a top level scale.
 So I know some things.